tobert/tobert.github.io/src/pages/cassandra_tuning_guide.md

 HBAs are preferred over SATA even when using SATA drives.
 SATA drives work fine on SAS controllers that can scale a little better.
 That said, in simple machines, using the onboard AHCI SATA controller is fine.
-One important difference that's useful to note to customers is that SAS is rated at 1 undetectable error out of 10^16 bits while SATA drives are typically in the 10^15 range.
+One important difference that's useful to note is that SAS is rated at 1 undetectable error out of 10^16 bits while SATA drives are typically in the 10^15 range.
 While Cassandra has multiple levels of mitigation (sstable checksums and replication), this can be a useful way to convince people to move to SAS.
 Since NL-SAS is basically a